-7.0 Quality Assurance
+8.0 Quality Assurance

 This work was performed in accordance with the Pacific Northwest National Laboratory (PNNL) Nuclear Quality Assurance Program (NQAP).
-The NQAP complies with the U.S. Department of Energy Order 414.1D, Quality Assurance, and 10 CFR 830 Subpart A, Quality Assurance Requirements.
+The NQAP complies with DOE Order 414.1D, Quality Assurance, and 10 CFR 830 Subpart A, Quality Assurance Requirements.
 The NQAP uses NQA-1-2012, Quality Assurance Requirements for Nuclear Facility Application, as its consensus standard and NQA-1-2012, Subpart 4.2.1, as the basis for its graded approach to quality.

 This work emphasized acquiring new theoretical or experimental knowledge and the initial stages of proving scientific theory.
 The information associated with this report should not be used as design input or operating parameters without additional qualification.
-The work scope associated with this report has been graded as Basic research.